vikashpatel24/Computer-Science-Engineering/SQL/SQL_Joins.md

 # 3. **Inner / Equi Join**

-SQL Inner Join or Equi Join is the most simple join where all rows from the intended tables are cached together if they meet the stated condition.
+&nbsp;SQL Inner Join or Equi Join is the most simple join where all rows from the intended tables are cached together if they meet the stated condition.
 Two or more tables are required for this join.
-Inner Join can be used with various SQL conditional statements like WHERE, GROUP BY, ORDER BY, etc.
+Inner Join can be used with various SQL conditional statements like WHERE, GROUP BY, ORDER BY, etc.<br><br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   ![image](https://user-images.githubusercontent.com/67328331/195988661-e20f24e5-269c-4125-b420-547717a799a1.png)